Taiwan offers virus help to China but tightens visitor rules

 Lai assumes his new position in May.

-Taiwan has been angered by its exclusion from some World Health Organization meetings on the virus.
+Taiwan has been angered by its exclusion from some World Health Organisation meetings on the virus.

-Taiwan is not a member of the WHO due to the objection of China, which considers it a Chinese province with no right to participate in international organizations as a separate entity.
+Taiwan is not a member of the WHO due to the objection of China, which considers it a Chinese province with no right to participate in international organisations as a separate entity.

 Taiwan has already stopped Chinese tour groups from visiting, and on Sunday banned anyone from Hubei from coming to the island.

-Some Chinese business travelers will also be permitted entry, including people being re-located by multinational companies, but have to agree to have their health monitored for two weeks after entry, the command center said.
+Some Chinese business travellers will also be permitted entry, including people being re-located by multinational companies, but have to agree to have their health monitored for two weeks after entry, the command centre said.

 Spouses married to Taiwanese will have to stay in quarantine at home for the same period, it said.